celluloid-player/celluloid/README.md

 ### User Scripts

-GNOME MPV can use most mpv user scripts as-is.
-Some user scripts may define keybindings that conflict with GNOME MPV, in which case you'll need to resolve the conflict by explicitly defining new keybindings using `input.conf`.
+Celluloid can use most mpv user scripts as-is.
+Some user scripts may define keybindings that conflict with Celluloid, in which case you'll need to resolve the conflict by explicitly defining new keybindings using `input.conf`.
 See [mpv's manual](https://mpv.io/manual/stable/#lua-scripting-[,flags]]%29) for more details.